 Active-Duty Servicepeople

-Across studies of active-duty military, eating disorders and disordered eating behaviors are well-documented, with interesting themes emerging within particular branches:
+Across studies of active-duty military, eating disorders and disordered eating behaviors are well-documented.
+Interesting themes emerge within particular branches:

 - More than one-quarter of active-duty women in the Army may be at risk for an eating disorder.